google/docsy/userguide/content/en/docs/Getting started/quickstart-docker.md

    ```

 1. Open the address `http://localhost:1313` in your web browser to load the
-   docy-example homepage.
+   docsy-example homepage.
 You can now make changes to the source files, those
    changes will be live-reloaded in your browser.

 ## Cleanup